DriveRX: A Vision-Language Reasoning Model for Cross-Task Autonomous Driving: Training Analysis

 As shown in Figure~\ref{fig:cot}, DriveRX decomposes the behavior reasoning process into four semantically distinct subtasks: Perception, Prediction, Planning, and final Behavior, and answers them sequentially.
 This structured reasoning not only improves interpretability of the final decision, but also enables in-depth analysis of the intermediate steps.

-\textbf{Perception:} Align-DS-V focuses on describing the overall scene—e.g., \textit{``a rainy street scene with a vehicle on the left side, partially obscured by fog or mist''}—which aligns more with a captioning-style response.
-In contrast, DriveRX pays closer attention to driving-relevant visual cues, such as the \textit{wet road surface} and \textit{the current pose of the vehicle}.
+\textbf{Perception:} Align-DS-V mainly provides scene-level descriptions (e.g., \textit{``a rainy street scene with a vehicle on the left''}), while DriveRX focuses on driving-critical cues like the \textit{wet road surface} and \textit{vehicle pose}.

-\textbf{Prediction:} Align-DS-V erroneously concludes that the vehicle is \textit{``aligned with the lane, indicating it may be driving straight''}, overlooking the subtle orientation bias toward the right.
-This leads to a misprediction of the vehicle’s intent.
-DriveRX correctly identifies the vehicle as \textit{angled across the lane}, indicating a right turn, and additionally predicts its motion status (e.g., speed and steering).
+\textbf{Prediction:} Align-DS-V overlooks subtle orientation bias and mispredicts the vehicle’s intent as going straight.
+In contrast, DriveRX correctly infers a right turn and estimates motion status (e.g., speed, steering).

-\textbf{Planning:} Align-DS-V adopts an elimination-based reasoning strategy—e.g., \textit{“lack of visible turning signals, the vehicle is not steering.”} This VQA-style approach relies solely on explicit visual cues and therefore struggles to capture the latent intent embedded in dynamic context.
-In contrast, DriveRX integrates implicit cues from the surrounding context with prior outputs from the perception and prediction stages, enabling more robust planning decisions—particularly in cases where signals are incomplete or the environment is visually degraded.